BigBallard/jomba/README.md

 Arrays are essentially shown the same way, but with an array bracket.
 The fields and counts in the array notation show the aggregate of objects within that array.

 > Arrays within arrays are not currently supported but are currently in the think tank!

+## Considerations

+Jomba takes the general intent of JSON structures when working with arrays and therefor makes some assumptions on the data that is provided.
+What is meant by this is that arrays are typically a series of entities that are instances of the same data model.
+This is not always the case however, and there are times where arrays are used to group data almost like an object is meant to.
+You knowing the data schema is going to help with interpreting what Jomba outputs.